bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-11-11-draughtsmans-contract.md

 Geoffrey Larder _(Mr Hammond)_
 Harry Van Engel, George Miller _(servants)_

 UK 1982©
 107 mins

 Remastered by the BFI National Archive

 A BFI release

-There will be a Seniors’ matinee screening on
-Mon 14 Nov, a screening with an intro by Kieron Webb, Head of Conservation, BFI National Archive on Fri 11 Nov, and a screening with an intro by
-Film Editor John Wilson ACE on Thu 17 Nov
+There will be a Seniors’ matinee screening on  Mon 14 Nov, a screening with an intro by Kieron Webb, Head of Conservation, BFI National Archive on Fri 11 Nov, and a screening with an intro by  Film Editor John Wilson ACE on Thu 17 Nov

-The remastered _The Draughtsman’s Contract_
-will be available to buy on BFI Blu-ray from
-Monday 14 November
+The remastered _The Draughtsman’s Contract_  will be available to buy on BFI Blu-ray from  Monday 14 November
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTE3MzY2NjJdfQ==
+eyJoaXN0b3J5IjpbOTAyMDA4NTM1XX0=
 -->